Visitation at the Jefferson County Correctional Facility has been temporarily suspended beginning July 30, 2021 until further notice due to COVID 19.

 you are using, and keep all doors locked.
 Keep the car running,

 and keep your eyes moving, watching the front, sides, and

 rear area; if someone approaches your vehicle on foot cancel

 When your transaction is completed immediately take your

 property--card, receipt, money, etc. and put them in your

-pocket or purse and leave immediately.
+pocket and leave immediately.
 You can count your

 When you leave the ATM and you feel someone is following

-Report all ATM crimes to the local police and the financial
+Report all ATM crimes to your local Law Enforcement Agency.